Feature by: Ben Slater

 "I dream about starting a library, similar, perhaps, to the ones of Forum Lenteng and Rumah Buku, to share the books and films I've accumulated in my travels and over the years.
 I'm lying, I don't just dream, sometimes I sit down, make notes and plan.
 To me, living in this part the world, these are some of the issues in film culture that matter at the start of 2009." (from the second of his The Auteurs entries)

 And finally, the typically humble final line from the piece about his father:

 "However inadequate a remembrance, this post is dedicated to his memory."

-If anyone has a link to a piece of writing by Alexis that they feel I should include in the above, then please contact me at email@example.com
+I updated the above to fix some broken links (and report on those that have become web vapour) on May 25, 2015.
+If anyone has a link to a piece of online writing by Alexis that they feel I should include in the above, then please contact me at gonetopersia at gmail dot com